The Landscape of problematic papers in the field of non-coding RNA: Materials and Methods

-\textit{MicroRNAs}. miRetrieve is an R package and web application dedicated to miRNA text mining \cite{NAR:miRetrieve}.
-It accepts text input and is designed to work with various databases optimized for PubMed abstracts.
-The tool extracts microRNA names from the text using various regular expressions, aiming to identify different spellings of miRNA names and standardize them into a single format.
-In total, approximately $1,700$ miRNAs have been identified across $72,000$ papers in the ncRNA field (Table \ref{tab:microtopics}).
+\textit{microRNAs}.
+We identified individual microRNAs using miRetrieve, an R package and web application developed for microRNA text mining \cite{NAR:miRetrieve}. miRetrieve uses regular expressions to detect variant spellings of microRNA names in text and normalize them to a standardized format.
+We applied this approach to titles and abstracts in the ncRNA corpus.
+Using this procedure, approximately $1,700$ distinct microRNAs were identified across $71,896$ papers, most of which belonged to the MicroRNA micro-topic (Table \ref{tab:microtopics}).

-\textit{Long non-coding RNAs}.
-We began by compiling several databases of non-coding RNAs, including LNCipedia \cite{NAR:LNCipedia}, GENCODE \cite{NAR:GENCODE}, HGNC \cite{NAR:HGNC}, and LncRNADisease \cite{NAR:LncRNADisease}.
-From these databases, we gathered the names and variants of long non-coding RNAs mentioned in each database and standardized them into a unified format.
-Next, we searched for these RNA names and variants in the titles and abstracts of the articles to identify the lncRNAs referenced in the literature.
-In total, approximately $3,600$ long non-coding RNAs have been identified across $28,000$ papers in the ncRNA field (Table \ref{tab:microtopics}).
+\textit{lncRNAs}.
+To identify individual lncRNAs, we first compiled names and name variants from several reference resources, including LNCipedia \cite{NAR:LNCipedia}, GENCODE \cite{NAR:GENCODE}, HGNC \cite{NAR:HGNC}, and LncRNADisease \cite{NAR:LncRNADisease}.
+We standardized these names and then matched them against article titles and abstracts to identify referenced lncRNAs.
+This procedure identified approximately $3,600$ distinct lncRNAs across $27,985$ papers, most of which belonged to the lncRNA micro-topic (Table \ref{tab:microtopics}).

-While we acknowledge a diverse array of spellings for miRNAs and lncRNAs, our approach may not encompass every possible variation, potentially leading to the oversight of some ncRNAs.
+Our entity-identification strategy was designed to capture standardized names and known variants, but it may not cover all possible spellings used in the literature.
+We therefore interpret these counts as conservative estimates.
+We also note that, unlike microRNAs and lncRNAs, exosome-related terminology and RNAi nomenclature do not have comparably unified reference resources.
+For this reason, exosome- and RNAi-related entities were not identified by name in the present study.